zvenigorodsky/container-libs/CONTRIBUTING_GO.md

 the problem is in that library instead.
 In such cases it may be needed to find the bad commit from this repository instead.
 Thankfully this is not much more difficult than the normal bisect usage.

-Clone the library repository locally (for this example assume we it is github.com/containers/storage), I assume it is in a directory next to the podman repo.
+Clone the library repository locally (for this example we assume it is github.com/containers/container-libs) which contains the storage library as module in a subdirectory, I assume it is in a directory next to the podman repo.

 Then in podman run (where you replace the path to the storage repo with your actual one)
 ```
-$ go mod edit -replace github.com/containers/storage=/path/to/storage
+$ go mod edit -replace go.podman.io/storage=/path/to/container-libs/storage
 $ make vendor
 ```